 January 18, 2023

-As a full version of Bain & Company’s 2022 Luxury Study is now available, updated fiscal figures from last year’s luxury goods sales present a positive outlook on the current state and future success of the sector.
+As a fuller picture of fiscal realities is now available via Bain & Company’s Luxury Study, figures from last year’s luxury goods sales present a positive outlook on the current state and future success of the sector, experts say.

 In 2022, luxury landed at $381 billion dollars in retail sales value at current exchange rates, advancing 22 percent as compared to 2021.
 Expert analysts at the consulting firm are now reporting that last year’s standing signals potential market strength against future recession threats for the months ahead.